reingma/axum_server/README.md

   - Using the async version of diesel
   - Using tera for html rendering
   - Using tower middleware layer and tracing
-Besides some natural code structuring changes Credentials for first login:
+  - Added a nix flake for starting up whole enviroment using direnv Besides some natural code structuring changes Credentials for first login:
 username: admin